 Classifications of Data

 Brandeis University is committed to protecting the privacy of our community.
-This requires the utmost attention to ensuring the security (and thus confidentiality) of the information collected and maintained by the University.
-However, in order to minimize the bureaucratic burden on those who work with University Data, the following classifications have been created.
+This requires the utmost attention to ensuring the security (and thus confidentiality) of the information collected and maintained by the university.
+However, to minimize the bureaucratic burden on those who work with university data, the following classifications have been created.
 These reflect the regulatory and practical security obligations implicit in the data.
 The greater the risk to individuals and the institution, in the case of an unintended disclosure of information, the more rigorous the security and privacy controls will be for said data.
-All data will be reviewed on a periodic basis by the Council of Data Trustees and classified according to its use, risk, and importance.
-All University data types will be classified into one of the following classes.
+All data will be reviewed on a periodic basis by the Council of Data Trustees and classified according to its use, risk and importance.
+All university data types will be classified into one of the following classes.